 MLwiN is Windows-only software and therefore will not run natively on these machines.
 There are three options for running on these systems detailed below:

-The following commands are required to install MLwiN in Wine (this assumes that Wine is installed and that the MLwiN installer is in the current directory):
+Once Wine is installed use the following command to install MLwiN (this assumes that the MLwiN installer is in the current directory):

 msiexec -i MLwiN.msi